akhikhl/unpuzzle/README.md

   ]
 }
 ```
-Here is the detailed description of all properties:
+Here is the detailed description of configuration options:

-- **config** - optional, function call.
-It currently accepts only 'eclipse-kepler' as an argument.
+- **defaultEclipseVersion** - string, optional, default value is '4.3'.
+When specified, defines which version of eclipse is to be downloaded and installed
-  "config" specifies that Unpuzzle should download/mavenize/install all OSGi bundles
+  by Unpuzzle tasks.

-  relevant to the specified configuration.
-You can slightly augment the configuration
+- **eclipseVersion** - function(String, Closure), multiplicity 0..n.
+When called, defines version-specific configuration.
+Unpuzzle configuration may contain multiple
-  by providing additional sources.
-See concrete example at https://github.com/akhikhl/unpuzzle/tree/master/examples/deployEclipseKeplerViaPlugin
+  version-specific configurations.
+Only one version-specific configuration is "active" - this is defined by defaultEclipseVersion.

-- **group** - optional, string. "group" specifies which maven group is assigned
+- **eclipseMavenGroup** - string, optional, default value (for version '4.3') is 'eclipse-kepler'.

-  to all OSGi bundles upon mavenizing.
-The default value is 'eclipse-kepler'.
+- **eclipseMirror** - string, optional, default is null.
+Can be used for specifying common base URL for multiple sources.

-- **source** - optional, multiple, function call.
+- **source** - function(Map, String), multiplicity 0..n.
 Essentially "source" specifies URL
   from which Unpuzzle should download eclipse distribution (or add-on distributions,
   like eclipse-SDK, delta-pack or language-packs).
 Additionally it acccepts the following properties:
   - **sourcesOnly** - optional, boolean.
 When specified, signifies whether the given
-    distribution package contains only sources or not.
+    distribution package contains only sources.
 Default value is false.
     Typical use-case: sourcesOnly=true for eclipse-SDK.
   - **languagePacksOnly** - optional, boolean.
 When specified, signifies whether the given
     distribution package contains only language fragments.
 Default value is false.